roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© Cori, her eyes closed, licked her lips and moaned.
+Cori, her eyes closed, licked her lips and moaned.
 She was genuinely turned on now, the father-son combination doing a good job of manipulating her tits and pussy.
 And there really was something very exciting about being the first sexual encounter for Gerald.
 She wanted to make it special for him and that made her even more excited.
 Cori's juice were flowing thickly now, coating Gerald's pumping fingers.

  "Let's switch places," Russ said.
 "Go ahead and play with her tits."
 Gerald pulled his fingers out of Cori's snatch and Russ quickly replaced them with his own.
 "Nice and juicy," he said.
 "Just go ahead and lick that off your fingers.
 I bet her cream's real sweet."